Line-up of the Aviators Battalion at Mirafiori

-The Headquarters of the Aviators Battalion became the La Marmora Barracks in Via Maria Vittoria 39 bis (which today houses the University’s female residence).
-Following negotiations with Colonel Moris, a motion was passed by the City Council, presided over by the Mayor, Teofilo Rossi on the 1st of April 1912: “[…] with the intention of ensuring that Turin has this new military service”.
+The Headquarters of the Aviators Battalion became the La Marmora Barracks in Via Maria Vittoria 39 bis at the junction with Via delle Rosine (which today houses the University’s female residence).
+Following negotiations with Colonel Moris, a motion was passed by the City Council, presided over by the Mayor, Teofilo Rossi of Montelera on the 1st of April 1912: “[…] with the intention of ensuring that Turin has this new military service”.

 Mirafiori airfield was its operational base.
 This soon went on to become the most important in Italy.

-The event was attended by their Royal Highnesses, the Duke of Genoa and Princess Laetitia Napoleone Savoia, Duchess of Aosta.
+In addition to Major Giulio Douhet and high-ranking military officers, the event of June 3rd 1913 was attended by their Royal Highnesses, the Duke of Genoa and Princess Maria Letizia Bonaparte of Savoy, Duchess of Aosta.

 At the end of 1914, the Aviators Battalion consisted of 106 pilots, including 94 officers trained at the flying schools of San Carlo and Venaria.